Filter by jurisdictions

 ECHA adds N-Hexane and Bisphenol AF to the EU SVHC List, triggering immediate compliance duties for downstream users and product brands containing the chemicals

-Singapore Confirms 2026 Ban on Chlorpyrifos, MCCPs and LC -PFCAs Under Stockholm Convention
+Singapore confirms 2026 ban on Chlorpyrifos, MCCPs and LC -PFCAs under Stockholm Convention

 Singapore will ban chlorpyrifos, MCCPs and LC-PFCAs from December 2026, aligning with global Stockholm Convention controls.